mikrono/tModLoaderWiki_kr_ko/Vanilla-Interface-layers-values.md

-This is a list of the vanilla interface layers stored in the layers parameter in the Mod.ModifyInterfaceLayers(List<MethodSequenceListItem> layers).
+This is a list of the vanilla interface layers stored in the layers parameter in the Mod.ModifyInterfaceLayers(List<MethodSequenceListItem> layers), in the order that they appear.

 * Vanilla: Interface Logic 1
 * Vanilla: Emote Bubbles